January 12, 2026

 • Avoiding negative price impact

-Important: Also for self-consumed electricity during negative prices no GSCs granted.
-This measure therefore has a double impact!
-How do those two setpoints work?
-At Setpoint 1 – Negative price threshold: As soon as a negative price point is detected, production is reduced to the level of own consumption.
-The power of the inverter is increased or decreased depending on current consumption.
-At Setpoint 2 – Complete shutdown: When the price level becomes so low that your own consumption is more expensive than purchasing from the grid, the PV system shuts down completely.
-At that point, you will be paid to purchase electricity from the grid.
+At Setpoint 2 – Complete shutdown: When the price level becomes so low that your own consumption is more expensive than purchasing electricity from the grid, the PV system shuts down completely.
+At that point, you are paid to purchase electricity from the grid.

 Choose an independent steering group

-If independent party Covolt controls your PV system entirely based on day-ahead market incentivesUnlike energy suppliers, we manage no portfolio.
-That means:
+As an independent party ,Covolt manages your PV system entirely based on day-ahead market incentives.
+Unlike energy suppliers, we do not manage do not manage a portfolio.

 • No conflict of interest